• Home

 17 Tuesday Mar 2020

-Posted by RichardB in creative arts therapy, journal, Mental Health
+Posted creative arts therapy, journal, Mental Health

 Patterns of negative or positive self-talk often start in childhood.
 Usually, the self-talk habit is one that’s colored our thinking for years, and can affect us in many ways, influencing the experience of stress to our lives.
 However, any time can be a good time to change it!
 Here are some ways you can stop yourself from using negative self-talk and use your mind to boost your productivity and self-esteem, and relieve stress.